 The Company sponsors a qualified defined benefit pension plan covering nearly all employees.
-The plan is noncontributory, with benefits for National Life employees hired prior to July 1, 2001, based on an employee's retirement age, years of service, and compensation near retirement.
-Benefits for National Life employees hired after June 30, 2001, and other Company employees, are based on the amount credited to the employee's account each year, which is a factor of the employee's age, service, and compensation, increasedat a specified rate of interest.
+The plan is non-contributory, with benefits for National Life employees hired prior to July 1, 2001, based on an employee's retirement age, years of service and compensation near retirement.
+Benefits for National Life employees hired after June 30, 2001, and other Company employees, are based on the amount credited to the employee's account each year, which is a factor of the employee's age, service and compensation, increased at a specified rate of interest.
 The plan was closed to new employees hired on or after January 1, 2021.

-The Company also sponsors a frozen non-contributory qualified defined benefit plan that provided benefits to employees in the career channel general agencies.
-The plan was amended effective January 1, 2004 to freeze plan benefits.
-No new participants were admitted to the plan after December 31, 2003, and there were no increases in benefits after December 31, 2003 for existing participants.
-The Board of Directors voted in June 2022 to terminate the plan effective July 31,2022.
-These pension plans are separately funded.
-Plan assets are primarily mutual funds and bonds held in a Company separate account and funds invested in a group variable annuity contract held in the general account of National Life.
+The Company also sponsored a frozen non-contributory qualified defined benefit plan that provided benefits to employees in the career channel general agencies.
+The plan was amended effective January 1, 2004, to freeze plan benefits.
+No new participants were admitted to the plan after December 31, 2003, and there were no increases in benefits after December 31, 2003, for existing participants.
+These pension plans were separately funded.
+Plan assets were primarily mutual funds and bonds held in a Company separate account and funds invested in a group variable annuity contract held in the general account of National Life.
 None of the securities held in the Company's separate account were issued by the Company.
+The plan was terminated effective July 31, 2023.